 Students on approved leave of absence do not have the rights and privileges of registered students, do not have a valid UM identification card and are not entitled to use university resources, such as the libraries, recreational centers, shuttle buses, and other services covered by mandatory fees.
-Students seeking information on use of the libraries while on an official leave of absence may find it at: https://
+Students seeking information on use of the libraries while on an official leave of absence may find it at: lib.umd.edu/access.